koenrane/KR-new-site/content/design.md

 > ```
 > Code: Detects when my Markdown contains a line beginning with "Note: " and then converts that content into an "admonition" (which is the bubble we're inside right now).
 >
-> _HTML transformers_ operate on the next stage.
+> _HTML transformations_ operate on the next stage.
 Basically, after all the text gets transformed into other text, the Markdown document gets parsed into some proto-HTML.
-The proto-HTML is represented as an [abstract syntax tree.](https://en.wikipedia.org/wiki/Abstract_syntax_tree) The upshot: HTML transformers can be much more fine-grained.
+The proto-HTML is represented as an [abstract syntax tree.](https://en.wikipedia.org/wiki/Abstract_syntax_tree) The upshot: HTML transformations can be much more fine-grained.
 For example, I can easily avoid modifying links themselves.
 > ```typescript
 > /**
 >  * Replaces hyphens with en dashes in number ranges